If you or a loved one’s life has become stressful, overwhelming, or you want to resolve issues that…

-First, you'll be able to ask any questions about the therapeutic process.
+- First, you'll be able to ask any questions about the therapeutic process.
 Then I will briefly explain how I do therapy to see if it will fit with your specific needs.

 Clients in later sessions usually begin by updating their therapist on how life has been going and progress towards reaching their therapeutic goals.
-Then they review any activities, changes, or homework that the client wanted to work on in their daily lives.
+Then they review any activities, changes, or homework that they've wanted to work on in their daily lives.
 Throughout the session, the client is encouraged to explore their problems and their strengths.
 The therapist helps by listening and asking the client questions that will help them explore their problems, the solutions to those problems, and their strengths.
 Sessions are typically 55 minutes in length.
 Therapy may involve a few sessions to get clients where they want to be or may be an ongoing process of counseling sessions.